Frequently Asked Questions (FAQ)

 QSAS can answer general questions about the types of accommodations and supports available to students such as Read & Write and Student Academic Success Services (SASS).
 However, QSAS cannot review documentation or guarantee any particular accommodation to individual students until the student engages with the QSAS intake process.
 As a first step, students are encouraged to understand QSAS Documentation Criteria.
 To submit documentation through the secure online portal, students will require a netID and password, which is provided to students once they are registered for academic courses.

 QSAS accounts for a student’s IEP in the accommodation process.
-However, accommodations approved at Queen’s are informed primarily by the functional limitations a student experiences due to their disability.
-This information is obtained from current disability documentation and the student’s description of how they experience their disability at school.
-Considering academic requirements and standards, QSAS grants accommodations that sufficiently remove barriers to a student’s equitable access to the learning environment.
+However, accommodations approved at Queen’s are informed primarily by the functional impacts a student may experience in relation to their university courses.
+This information is obtained from a review of either medical documentation, student first-person experience, or both.
+Considering academic requirements and standards, QSAS grants accommodations that remove barriers and permits equitable access to learning.

 Visit the Queen’s Residence website for information about accommodations for a disability while living in Residence.